 How You Can Help Now

-If you would like to help families currently affected by wildfires in California, consider giving of your time or resources to one of these organizations:
+If you would like to help families currently affected by natural disasters, consider giving of your time or resources to one of these organizations: